 4. The IR emission altitude is the altitude from which an emitted IR photon can escape into outer space.

-5. Except near the poles almost all Earth thermal IR photon emission into outer space is emitted from water molecules in the atmosphere.
+5. Except near the poles almost all of Earths thermal IR photon emission into outer space is from water molecules in the atmosphere.

 6. The water vapor pressure at sea level increases rapidly with increasing ocean surface water temperature.

 7. The IR emission altitude increases with the water vapor pressure at sea level.